-4.1 Bribe - Anything of value given in an attempt to affect a person's actions or decision in order to gain or retain a business advantage.
-Anything of value includes cash, entertainment or others gifts or courtesies.

-- 4.2 Corruption The misuse of a public office or power for private gain or the misuse of private power in relation to business outside the realm of government. - 4.3 Facilitation Payments Small sums, unofficial payment made to secure or expedite a routine government action by a government official. - 4.4 Kickbacks The return of a sum already paid or due as a reward for awarding of furthering business.
+- 4.1 Bribe Anything of value given in an attempt to affect a person's actions or decision in order to gain or retain a business advantage.
+Anything of value includes cash, entertainment or others gifts or courtesies. - 4.2 Corruption The misuse of a public office or power for private gain or the misuse of private power in relation to business outside the realm of government. - 4.3 Facilitation Payments Small sums, unofficial payment made to secure or expedite a routine government action by a government official. - 4.4 Kickbacks The return of a sum already paid or due as a reward for awarding of furthering business. - 4.5 Officer The director, controller, officer, partner and concerned in the management of its affairs.